Eddie Kirkland: Biography

-Kirkland became Hooker's road manager and the two traveled from Detroit to the Deep South on many tours, the last being in 1962 when Hooker abandoned Kirkland to go overseas.
+Kirkland became Hooker's road manager and the two traveled from Detroit to the Deep South on many tours, the last in 1962, when Hooker abandoned Kirkland to go overseas.
 Kirkland found his way to Macon, Georgia and began performing with Otis Redding as his guitarist and band leader.
 As Eddie Kirk, he released "The Hawg" as a single on Volt Records in 1963.
 The record was overshadowed by Rufus Thomas's recordings, and Kirkland, discouraged by the music industry and his own lack of education to change the situation, turned to his other skill and sought work as an auto mechanic to earn a living for his growing family.

 In 1970, one of the revivals of the blues was taking place.
 Peter B. Lowry found Kirkland in Macon and convinced him to record again.
 His first sessions were done in a motel room, resulting in the acoustic, solo LP Front and Center; his second was a studio-recorded band album, The Devil and Other Blues Demons.
 Both were released on Lowry's Trix Records label.
-It was during the mid-1970s that Kirkland befriended the British blues-rock band, Foghat.
-Kirkland remained with Lowry, Trix, and was based in the Hudson Valley for twelve years.
-It was during this period that Kirkland appeared on Don Kirshner's Rock Concert with Muddy Waters, Honeyboy Edwards, and Foghat.
+During the mid-1970s, Kirkland befriended the British blues-rock band Foghat.
+Kirkland remained with Lowry and Trix, and was based in the Hudson Valley for twelve years.
+During this period, Kirkland appeared on Don Kirshner's Rock Concert with Muddy Waters, Honeyboy Edwards, and Foghat.
 "Eddie's thumb pick and fingers style give him freedom to play powerful chord riffs rich in rhythms and harmonic tension.
 He plays like a funky pianist, simultaneously covering bass lines, chord kick, and counterpoint."

 In 1973, Kirkland performed at the Ann Arbor Blues and Jazz Festival.
 John Sinclair decided that they should salute Detroit blues musicians and had them play on the Saturday afternoon; these included Bobo Jenkins, Baby Boy Warren, One String Sam, Little Junior Cannaday, and Boogie Woogie Red.